DrinkMoreH2O/DrinkMoreH2O/README.md

 - 👋 Hi, I’m Tyler Robinson
-- 👀 I’m interested in Data Analytics, Data Science.
+- 👀 I’m interested in Data!
+I am learning Data Analytics and Data Science.
-- 🌱 I’m currently learning Java, Python, and R
+- 🌱 I’m currently learning R, Python, SQL, and Tableau
-- 💞️ I’m learning web development and software design principles.
+- 💞️ I love statistics and am looking for ways to spread my passion and help the world

 <!---